microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

     ![Import an Existing Application](images/import-new-app.png)

-1. Next, you'll need to "train" the model by clicking on your app and selecting "Train" in the upper right.
+1. Next, you'll need to train the model by clicking on your app and selecting "Train" in the upper right.
 See more about [Training](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/train-test).

 1. After training, publish your app by selecting "Publish" in the upper right.
 See more about [Publishing a Model](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/publishapp).